 - This photo is reflected horisontally.
 I just need to mention that somewhere!
 As I know nobody will ever notice.
 That’s the meaning of the photo, it’s a unique view of the world, you cannot see it without a camera.
 While you can make any view upside down by turning your head (and body too) upside down, we cannot just reflect the world on our own.
 We can use mirror, but then we’re constrained by that mirror, and cannot see past it.
 I’m your mirror here.
 You’re welcome.

 So that’s what I mean.
 Photography is like creating tiny worlds, a photo each.
-Photography [does indeed] helps me to improve my knowledge of colours, textures, pattersn, composition and visual arts.
+Photography [does indeed] helps me to improve my knowledge of colours, textures, patterns, composition and visual arts.
 Photo manipulation skills help me adjust reality for clients and customers.
 Also, it’s a great way to tell [of telling] a story.
 Don’t we all just tell stories?

 I do tell stories with photographies, I picture a lot.
 Most of my photos are for myself, my family and my close friends.
 Although I have some photos in my social networks, e.g. Facebook or Instagram.
 Follow my Photos tag too.